noaione/yuusha-shoukan-ln/sources/v06/chapter1.md

 A scream too loud, with a voice that isn’t eerie unlike before, as if it’s filled with strong emotions.

 “I’ve already done this much!!!
-Why aren’t you “scared” of me?!
-What aren’t you “getting away” from me?!”
+Why aren’t you _scared_ of me?!
+Why aren’t you _getting away_ from me?!”

 [...Ku... ro...?]